 The kitchen torch is a very versatile and amazing tool.
-I was first exposed to a kitchen torch many years ago when I witnessed a chef making creme brulee.
-Until that point I guess I never thought about how the sugar is caramelized into a tasty hard topping.
+Years ago, I was first exposed to a kitchen torch when I witnessed a chef making creme brulee.
+Until then, I guess I never thought about how the sugar is caramelized into a tasty hard topping.

-There are many ways you can use a butane kitchen torch and not just for cooking.
-It can also be used for soldering, it’s great for lighting a cigar, creating jewelry or fixing a plumbing problem, but for this article I’m going to concentrate on using a kitchen blowtorch.
+You can use a butane kitchen torch in many ways, not just cooking.
+It can also be used for soldering; it’s great for lighting a cigar, creating jewelry, or fixing a plumbing problem, but I will concentrate on using a kitchen blowtorch for this article.

 1. Creme Brulee – This is the most popular use for a kitchen torch.
 After prepping the creme brulee, torch the surface to melt the sugar into a beautiful brown topping.